 The goal of using a router is to share your ISP connection with multiple computers.
 Each device needs an IP address.
-These address can be either manually assigned by the user or automatically by the router.
+These addresses can be manually configured by the user or automatically by the router.
+There are two addresses used on the LAN.
+The MAC address is hard coded into the Ethernet interface and the IP address is used for upper level communication.